gocardless/prius/README.md

 # Use the environment variable:
 Prius.get(:github_token)

-# Load an optional enviroment variable:
+# Load an optional environment variable:
 Prius.load(:might_be_here_or_not, required: false)

 # Load and alias an environment variable: